Remote, On-Site, or Hybrid Work – A Guide and Insights For Your Team

 Digital Signage and Workspace Reservation

-With more employees looking to split their workweek between home and the office, Workspace Reservation with Zoom Rooms Scheduling Displays can help employees reserve their spaces in advance and provide visibility of available resources.
-Use Digital Signage to show resource availability (e.g. SpaceIQ) or information such as the cleaning schedule of onsite assets.
+With more employees looking for a hybrid work model, splitting their workweek between home and the office, Workspace Reservation with Zoom Rooms Scheduling Displays can help employees reserve their spaces in advance and provide visibility of available resources.
+Use Digital Signage to show resource availability (e.g. SpaceIQ) or information such as the cleaning schedule of on-site assets.

 Voice Commands for Zoom Rooms